-On April 10, 2001, the Board of Directors adopted the Stock Plan Amendment to the Laboratory Corporation of America Holdings 1995 Non-Employee Director Stock Plan to extend the term thereof to June 30, 2006.
+On April 10, 2001, the Board of Directors adopted the Stock Plan Amendment to the Laboratory Corporation of America Holdings 1995 Non-Employee Director Stock Plan (the "Plan") to extend the term thereof to June 30, 2006.
 The summary description herein of the principal features of the Plan as amended by the Stock Plan Amendment is qualified by reference to the Plan and the Stock Plan Amendment.
 The Stock Plan Amendment is attached hereto as Annex I. The Plan was originally adopted following approval at the annual meeting of September 20, 1995.
 After the annual meeting of June 25, 1997, the Plan was amended to extend its expiration date through June 30, 2001 and to increase by 300,000 the number of shares available under the Plan.
 As of March 30, 2001, taking into account the reverse stock split effected following the annual meeting of May 2, 2000, 15,735 shares had been issued under the Plan, and 16,765 shares were available for future issuance.
-The number of shares available for future issuances does not reflect the proposed Stock Split and would be adjusted as set forth below in connection with the Stock Split.